ANZIC Marine Geoscience Masterclass 2025

 Climate & environmental influences on carbon cycling in Fiordland, New Zealand.

-for an unforgettable field & lab experience!
+An unforgettable field & lab experience!

 This world-first ICDP and IODP-focused ANZIC Masterclass directly supports the Fjords as Archives of Climate and Environmental Transitions (FACET) initiative, an ICDP proposal to drill New Zealand’s fjord basins and unlock their secrets of carbon cycling and climate change.
-This Masterclass is designed to simulate a shipboard and laboratory experience, preparing you for future ICDP and IODP opportunities.
+This Masterclass is designed to simulate a shipboard and laboratory experience, preparing students for future ICDP and IODP opportunities.

 Program highlights